-Regardless of how far away we may travel from the US, there’s no escaping the responsibility of paperwork required for life in general and for more, related to our lifestyle of world travel.
+Regardless of how far away we may travel from the US, there’s no escaping the responsibility of paperwork required for life in general and more related to our lifestyle of world travel.

-With Tom’s 65th birthday fast approaching on December 23rd, it was time for him to waive Part B Medicare which, if he didn’t handle on time would result in an automatic deduction from Railroad Retirement for his monthly pension income.
+With Tom’s 65th birthday fast approaching on December 23rd, it was time for him to waive Part B Medicare, which would result in an automatic deduction from Railroad Retirement for his monthly pension income if he didn’t handle it on time.

 |Pretty ceiling and chandeliers in the church.|

 Medicare doesn’t pay for medical care outside of the US (with a few exceptions, here and there) long ago; we purchased “major medical” international insurance coverage through Healthcare International in the UK.